SalesforceAIResearch/xLAM/README.md

 For example, xLAM-v0.1-r represents the version 0.1 of the Large Action Model series, with the "-r" indicating it's tagged for research.
 This model is compatible with VLLM and FastChat platforms.

+Below is one example on using the older xLAM-v0.1-r model:

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer